Perquimans County Genealogy

 What’s new

-- Formation 1668 from Albemarle (colonial) — search parents for earlier events.
+- Formation 1668 from Albemarle (colonial) — for pre-formation events, use the parent jurisdiction’s paper (not later Anson-only catalogs).

-- Seat: Hertford · Library: Perquimans County Library.
+- Seat: Hertford · Neighbors: Pasquotank, Chowan, Gates.

-- Method guides: Start here · Formation · Census.
+- Methods: Start here · Formation · Master guide.

 This hub combines a modern research floor—record matrix, towns, repositories, news—with local history narrative.
-Always search parent jurisdictions for pre-formation events.
+For events before the county’s formation year, open the parent jurisdiction that owned that year—not a later statewide vital series or Anson-only catalog.

 Perquimans County is a county located in the U.S. state of North Carolina.
 As of 2000, the population is 11,368.
 Its county seat is Hertford.
 Perquimans County is the home of Baseball Hall of Famer Jim "Catfish" Hunter and Harvey Point Defense Testing Activity facility.